 When fear, loss, or setbacks shatter peace, we seek answers.
 We turn to friends and relatives for support.
 Some of us consult mental health professionals.
 Some of us enter houses of worship or meditation.

 Finding relief proves difficult.
 All too often, life delivers new hardships even as we scramble to cope with the old ones.
 We may begin to question whether life offers enough enrichment to make its agonies worthwhile.

 These dark times are fertile.
 They portend the foundational collapse that allows wisdom to arise organically.
 We feel desperate to find answers, but answers aren’t what we need, and as we surrender to this truth we begin to find our way.

 What we need is to break free from seeking, from efforts to understand, from endless analysis.
 What we need is to quell the mind’s struggle to understand, to abandon its dream of figuring out how to evade the inevitable pains of existence.

 What we need is silence.

 The third layer of silence is beyond description.
-This essay was inspired by a quote my aunt sent, taken from Listening to Your Life, by Frederick Buechner.
-The theologian provides a good description of this final gift of inner quiet:
+This essay was inspired by a Frederick Buechner quote my aunt sent me.
+It comes as close as words can to offering a taste of that sweetest inner quiet: